AER — Advisory Electricity Rate

 Cleaner Vehicle Discount (CVD) / London Congestion Charge

-The Cleaner Vehicle Discount (full exemption for eligible EVs and hydrogen vehicles) ends on 25 December 2025.
+The Cleaner Vehicle Discount (full exemption for eligible EVs and hydrogen vehicles) ended on 25 December 2025.

 See TfL’s ULEZ and Congestion Charge consultations for the latest updates.